happylynx/flow-webpack-plugin/README.md

 ## Key features

 * It doesn't require `flow` to be in `$PATH`.
+* No dependencies.
+Plugin can reuse project's `flow-bin` installation.
-* It can make `webpack` to exit with non-zore return code, if flow validation fails.
+* It can make `webpack` to exit with non-zero return code, if flow validation fails.
 * It works per project, not per file.

 ## Installation